 Note: All performance calculations are based on AB Invest Capital per share book value.
 S&P 500 index is based on published Vanguard S&P 500 Index.

-Depending in where you look different parts of the market appear to be priced for substantially different parts of the 3 first phases in a cycle-analysis (Early-, Mid- and Late-cycle).
-With this unusual phenomena, investors have to decide whether there will soon be a return to the usual cycle or if they should rip up the playbook altogether and bet on Early-cycle indicators that are found by some investors.
+Depending in where you look, early in the year, different parts of the market appear to be priced for substantially different parts of the 3 first phases in a cycle-analysis (Early-, Mid- and Late-cycle).
+It is now clear, however, that we are in the Late-cycle of this market.

-Most all would agree that the foundation for cycle analysis is the bond market, particularly flattening and widening of the yield curve— the gap between long and short-term bonds.
-Last year the gap between the 10- year and the 2-year Treasury equaled just half a percentage point.
-Last time this reported was when the US equity market peaked in October of 2007.
+Most all would agree that the foundation for cycle analysis is the bond market, particularly flattening and widening of the yield curve— the gap between long and short-term Treasuries.
+While writing this report the gap between the 10- year and the 2-year Treasury equaled just 15 basis points.
+Last time this reported such narrow difference was when the US equity market peaked in October of 2007.
 Flattening of the yield curve normally suggests the economy’s moving into the Late-cycle nearing the fourth phase, which is Recession.

 Anders J. Berggren